dpretet/friscv/doc/project_mgt_hw.md

     - [ ] Rework IO APB interconnect
         - Fix IO subsystem misrouted
         - Fix IO subsystem bridge
-- [ ] Implement a L2 cache stage
 - [ ] Out of order support in AXI (memfy if not using cache)

-Control:
+Control

+- [ ] Preload jal even if processing is busy
 - [ ] Detect IO requests to forward info for FENCE execution
-- [ ] Preload jal even if processing is busy
 - [ ] Move LUI into processing to prepare future extension support
     - [ ] Read ASM to be sure its used for processing and not control
     - [ ] Benchmark waveform doesn’t reveal high usage